Warhammer 40,000: Dawn of War – Winter Assault: Disorder

 Gorgutz reunites the Orkish clans on Lorn V into one.
 The entry of the Imperial Guard onto the planet forces an alliance between the Orks and Chaos forces.
 A choice to finish the campaign is given like the Order campaign.
 If Chaos is chosen, Crull defeats the Necrons, corrupts the Titan and uses it for his own ambitions.
 If the Orks are chosen, the Necrons are defeated while the Titan is left abandoned.
 Gorgutz kills Crull in a duel.

 The canonical ending is unknown, however either the Eldar or Imperial Guard were the canonical choices.
 Taldeer and Gorgutz appear as the Eldar and Ork faction commanders respectively in Dark Crusade.

 Development

 Winter Assault was announced in early 2005.

 Several non-gameplay improvements were implemented in Winter Assault.
 A weather system was introduced to improve immersion.

 The author C.S.
 Goto adapted Winter Assault as the novel Dawn of War: Tempest.

 Reception

-Winter Assault received critical acclaim.
-It holds an aggregate score of 85/100 at Metacritic, and 85.67%/100 at GameRankings.
-The Imperial Guard was noted as a novelty, allowing for a defensive and slower play-style in comparison to the existing races.

-1UP stated that 'Not since Blizzard unleashed "Brood Wars" on the "Starcraft" community has a developer put such a well-conceived effort into an expansion pack.
-Relic has rewarded the patience of its fans with an absolute must have add-on, and for any RTS fan that hasn't already picked up the original game...no more excuses'.
+Winter Assault received "generally positive" reviews, according to review aggregation sites Metacritic and GameRankings.